Azure/embedded-wireless-framework/examples/STM32U585_Discovery_IAR/README.md

 # Getting started
 To get started with the examples, please follow these steps:
-1. Acquire the necessary hardware and software: the STM32U5 discovery kit for IoT node board, a Quectel BG96/BG95 based board with RX/TX pins mapped to D0/D1, IAR 9.20.4, openssl, azure IoT explorer.
+1. Acquire the necessary hardware and software: the STM32U5 discovery kit for IoT node board, a Quectel BG96/BG95 based board with RX/TX pins mapped to D0/D1, IAR 9.20.4, openssl, azure IoT explorer (recommend to use v0.13.5 as latest version 0.14.x cannot show data correctly).
 2. Review and edit as necessary the files ewf.config.h and ewf_example.config.h in the different examples.
 Edit these files to match your configuration.
 Specially edit the variables EWF_CONFIG_SIM_PIN, EWF_CONFIG_IOT_HUB_HOSTNAME, EWF_CONFIG_IOT_HUB_DEVICEID.
 3. Register your device with Azure IoT Hub and generate the necessary certificates and keys and corresponding header files.
 The detailed instructions and scripts are located in this directory \tools\cert-scripts, copy the resulting .h files into the include directory of the "certs" example
 4. Start IAR, open the workspace and build all examples.